What Is A Historic District?

 Misconceptions About Historic Districts

-- The designation of a property in either district type does not raise the property tax on any particular property.
+- The designation of property in either district type does not raise the property tax on any particular property.
 Property tax increases are based on property values and determined independently.

 - Property owners are not required to make costly renovations.
 Local and Federal agencies cannot mandate any costly renovations.
 Property owners in local historic districts must receive approval for any new work to the exterior of their properties.